tidalcycles/tidal-doc/docs/innards/contributing_tests.md

       ("bd(3,8)" :: Pattern String)
 ```

 This tests that `euclidFull` works OK if its fourth parameter was silence.
-There was one a bug where it didn't, and the existence of this test means that if this bug comes back, we'll know about it.
+There was once a bug where it didn't, and the existence of this test means that if this bug comes back, we'll know about it.

 `compareP` is for comparing two patterns.
 It takes three parameters - an `Arc` with a start and stop time -- in this case `0` and `1`, which means that all the events in the first cycle (i.e, between time position `0` and `1`) are compared.
 Then come the two patterns that are to be compared.